Zondax/cosmos-sdk/crypto/docs/adr.md

 * Establish a flexible and extensible foundation using interfaces to enable the seamless integration of various cryptographic methods and tools.

-* Restructure, Refactor, and Decouple: Update the cryptography module to ensure modularity and future adaptability.
+* Restructure, Refactor, and Decouple: Update the cryptography codebase to ensure modularity and future adaptability.

 Documentation & Community Engagement

 * Cryptography v2 ADR: Draft a new Architecture Decision Record to guide and document the evolution of the module (this document).

-* Enhance documentation to ensure clarity and promote community engagement, providing a platform for feedback and collaborative growth.
+* Enhance documentation to ensure clarity, establish a good practices protocol and promote community engagement, providing a platform for feedback and collaborative growth.

 Backward Compatibility & Migration

-* Prioritize compatibility with previous module versions to avoid disruptions for existing users.
+* Prioritize compatibility with previous module version to avoid disruptions for existing users.

 * Design and propose a suitable migration path, ensuring transitions are as seamless as possible.